 - Many options - There are 16 American Standard furnace options so you can always find exactly what you’re looking for.

 - Two stage & modulating speed furnace - These types of furnaces allow the unit to work at different speeds.
 Instead of going from working at 100% then to 0%, it can change to a lower heat output.
 IMPORTANT: This saves money as the unit is running more efficiently, i.e. not jump up to 100% just to heat the home 1 degree.
 It also prolongs the life of the system as it reduces wear and tear.

 - Excellent warranty - American Standard’s warranty policy is superior to other leading brands.
 It includes a lifetime limited warranty for heat exchanges, one of the most expensive pieces on a furnace.

 - Multi-system linking - American Standard has a wide variety of HVAC products that work together, delivering you maximum efficiency.

-A powerful, high efficient furnace.
-With tons of features and benefits, American strand platinum is the best choice for in-home comfort.
+A powerful, highly efficient furnace.
+With tons of features and benefits, American Stamdard Platinum is the best choice for in-home comfort.

 - Starting price $1,300

 - Up to 97.3% AFUE

 - Using Comfort-R™ , the furnace will help keep your cooler in the summer months